 In there will be the CEC exam.
 Download it and print it out.

-As you are going through the presentation and fill in the exam.
+As you are going through the presentation and filling in the exam.

-After you are done the presentation and exam, send them to me.
+After you finish the presentation and exam, could you send them to me?

 I will mark it and then send you your CEC certificate.